 The My Day section of the app will give you a scrolling view of your park itinerary for that day which includes your Genie+ selections and your Individual Lightning Lane purchases if you’ve made them.
 If you’re looking to find your itinerary for other days in your trip, you can find that by clicking on the three lines down on the bottom right and then clicking the Future Plans button.

 In order to unlock the full time-saving potential of using Genie Plus with kids, you have to understand the rules of the system.
 We won’t bore you with a ton of jargon, but it’s important to understand the basics so you don’t end up feeling frustrated.
 I’ll keep it short and sweet here, but you can also learn more with our Genie+ Overview and FAQs.

 - Using one selection at a time, you can theoretically use unlimited Genie+ passes throughout your day.
 However, you can only use one Lightning Lane once per attraction for any given day.
-So if your little frogs love Splash Mountain and want to ride it again after using a Genie+ pass, you would have to hop in the standby line for your repeat ride.
+So if your little frogs love Big Thunder Mountain Railroad and want to ride it again after using a Genie+ pass, you would have to hop in the standby line for your repeat ride.

 - You may only purchase two individual Lightning Lane passes each day.
 If you're park hopping, you can split these up between two parks.

 - You can make your first Genie+ selection at 7 a.m.
 Resort guests can also make their individual Lightning Lane selections at 7 a.m.
 Guests who are staying off property can make their individual Lightning Lane selections once the park opens.

 Know When to Purchase Genie+